nhendy/ECE30862-project/pseudocode.md

 - [x] Has an Attack **similar to a trigger**

 Container:
-- [ ] Vector of item names storing the items in the container
+- [ ] Vector of item names stored in the container
 - [ ] Vector of accept names storing items that can be accepted by the container